-If you are considering traveling to Peru and bringing your dog, cat, or other pet, you should know some sanitary requirements to enter.
+If you are considering traveling to Peru with your dog, cat, or other pet, you should know some sanitary requirements for entry.

-The only requirement to bring your pet to Peru, whether a cat or a dog, is a health certificate.
-The certificate must be issued in the country of origin and have the current vaccination.
+A health certificate is the only requirement for bringing your pet to Peru, whether a cat or a dog.
+The certificate must be issued in the country of origin, and the current vaccinations must be shown.

-Dogs must imply vaccinated against parvovirus, distemper, hepatitis, leptospirosis, rabies, coronavirus, and influenza.
-In cats, panleukopenia, rabies, rhinotracheitis and calicivirus.
+Dogs must be vaccinated against parvovirus, distemper, hepatitis, leptospirosis, rabies, coronavirus, and influenza.
+In cats, panleukopenia, rabies, rhinotracheitis, and calicivirus.

 It should be noted that, in both cases, the rabies vaccine is mandatory only from 3 months onwards.
 Also, the certificate must prove your pet’s internal and external deworming within 30 days before your trip.